MAbdelmeguid/mabdelmeguid.github.io/docs/Tsunami.markdown

 <div style="text-align: center"> <em>Role of horizontal displacement in generating surface waves.</em></div>
 <p></p>

-The strike-slip motion result in a the lack of perfect asymmetry in which the particle velocity varies at the lateral sides of the bay.
+The strike-slip motion result in a lack of perfect asymmetry in which the particle velocity varies at the lateral sides of the bay.
 The lack of perfect antisymmetry is explained by the symmetric nature of the strike-normal seafloor horizontal displacement, whilst the other two components of seafloor displacement are antisymmetric.
 This is consistent with the field observations.
 <div style="text-align: center"><img src="/assets/figures/Picture23.png" width="500" height="450" /></div>
 <div style="text-align: center"> <em>Snapshots of the in-plane water particle velocity vectors.</em></div>
 <p></p>